IC3lemon/cryptobible/notes.md

 `a` is `sqrt of x` \
 **[ not the normal sqrt, weird mod math sqrt ]**

-basic cringe script to check if a number is a quad residue :
+basic cringe bruteforce script to check if a number is a quad residue :
 (would work only for small p)
 ```python
 from Crypto.Util.number import *